 Pieces in Set: 12 | Size: 12.5 ounces | Dishwasher Safe: Yes

-What We Like: Comfortable in the hand, durable, classic design
+What We Love: Comfortable in the hand, classic design, various sizes in set

-What We Don't Like: Potential for spontaneous shattering
+What We Don't Love: Potential for thermal shock

-Another tempered glass option, the Duralex Picardie set features three sizes for maximum versatility, as well as durability.
-The rounded design fits comfortably in your hand while still offering a stylishly classic aesthetic.
-Whether you are filling up with water or cold brew, there is a size for the beverage in this set.
+A tempered glass option with plenty of retro appeal, the Duralex Picardie set may remind shoppers of the sturdy, smash-proof water glasses found at roadside diners.
+These glasses are proudly utilitarian, but their simplicity and lack of trendiness make them endlessly useful (and adaptable, as they go with everything).
+This set features 3 sizes for maximum versatility and durability.
+The rounded and faceted design fits comfortably in our tester's hand while still offering a classic aesthetic.
+Whether you are filling up with water or cold brew, there is a glass for your beverage in this set.

-If space is a consideration, the Duralex Picardie stack easily without risk of chipping, and the glasses are nonporous so they do not absorb odors or stains.
+If space is a consideration, the Duralex Picardie glasses are easily stacked without the risk of chipping, and the glasses are nonporous, so they do not absorb odors or stains.
 The extra-thick tempered glass withstands temperatures from minus 4 degrees up to 212 degrees, making it safe for the refrigerator, microwave, and dishwasher.
 The variety of sizes, durable tempered glass, and classic design make this a great choice for any occasion, and safe for any age to grab a thirst-quenching beverage.